Wolstonbury Hill explore nature walk

 Walking through the woodland in spring you might smell the pungent scent of wild garlic (ramsons).
 The leaves of wild garlic are used for salads or can be used in a pesto.
 You can tell which plants are edible by rubbing the leaves which should give off their characteristic scent.

-Cross the stile and take the right-hand path which crosses another stile and then follows the edge of the woodland.
+After a short distance take the right-hand path which crosses a stile and then follows the edge of the woodland.
 When you reach the open grassland, turn right, following the edge of the woodland.
 You will then reach a fork: go left uphill past a large sycamore tree.
 Continue walking uphill through the open woodland until you reach a stile.

 Cross the stile and follow the path.
 (In May look out for thousands of cowslips on this slope.
 Also look out to your right and see Elizabethan Danny House, one of the largest houses in Sussex.)
 Continue to the yellow way-marker post and bear left.
 When you reach scrubby bushes turn left, heading towards the chalky mounds of the old Victorian chalk quarry, keeping them to your left.
 You'll then come to a ditch, keep on the left side of the fence and cross the ditch.
 Head uphill and bearing left.
 Walk up the chalky steps leading to a stile at the top of the hill.